Vincent Valdez: The Beginning is Near, Part I: The City, 2015–2016

 The City I is a 30-foot-long black and white painting featuring fourteen hooded members of the Ku Klux Klan.
-The artwork was sparked by Philip Guston's City Limits (1969, Museum of Modern Art) and also influenced by Gil Scott-Heron's song The Klan, from his 1980 Real Eyes album.
+The artwork was sparked by Philip Guston's City Limits (1969, Museum of Modern Art), which he saw in 2015 exhibition at the Blanton Museum of Art.
+He recalls: "Immediately I asked myself, how many more generations of American artists will need to tackle subjects like the Klan?"
+Valdez's painting was also influenced by Gil Scott-Heron's song The Klan, from his 1980 Real Eyes album.
 The City I is dedicated to Guston and Scott-Heron, bearing the inscription "To PG and GSH" in the lower right.
 When he was a young artist, Valdez accidentally came face-to-face with a KKK Grand Wizard in front of the Alamo, and this experience had been percolating in the back of his mind for a long time.

 An expansive and glowing city stretching out behind the figures provides the title for Valdez's painting.
 Near center, a hooded toddler wearing baby Nikes points out at the viewer, a reference to James Montgomery Flagg's famous World War I era recruitment poster.
 It features a pointing Uncle Sam, with the title "I Want You for the U.S. Army."
 This poster is depicted in Kill The Pachuco Bastards!.
 On the convergence of Klan imagery and contemporary details such as beer cans, an iPhone, and a modern Chevrolet, Valdez said, "There's a shift happening.
 Two worlds are being pulled apart, or pulled together.
 You, as a viewer, are stuck in between.
 You have to decide who you are, where you are, and how you got there."
 Valdez also wanted to emphasize that these contemporary klansmen are urban, educated, and affluent, because the klan is not limited to impoverished rural areas.